JslYoon/JiffyJobs/README.md

 ## Learn More
 To learn more about the components we use, please look at the following resources:

 - [MUI Documentation](https://mui.com/material-ui/getting-started/) - learn about different MUI components
 - [Toastify Documentation](https://www.npmjs.com/package/react-toastify) - learn about alerts made with Toastify

-This project is a [Next.js](https://nextjs.org/) project, so learn more by Next.js by looking at the following resources:
+To learn more about our backend, please look at the following resources:

-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial
+- [Node.js Documentation](https://nodejs.org/docs/latest/api/) - learn more about Node.js
-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API
+- [Express.js Documentation](https://expressjs.com/) - learn more about Express.js
-- [Next.js GitHub Repository](https://github.com/vercel/next.js/) - for any feedback and contributions
+- [MongoDB Documentation](https://www.mongodb.com/docs/) - learn more about MongoDB

 ## Snapshots